 Another outstanding feature of Busuu’s design is when a user must use special characters like letters with diacritical marks to find the notes on the screen.
 This makes studying flawless and prevents learners from being bored.

 The UX (user experience) and UI (user interface) are pretty appealing and easy to understand.
 Also, the modern, creative, and minimal layout gives an engaging and knockout involvement.

 With its beautiful design and user-friendly interface, the Busuu app equips its user with the opportunity of learning while he is on the move or during his relaxation period.

 If you are studying on a computer, it is even better.
-The web version has a fantastic keyboard control system, so you can quickly move through lessons.
+The web version has a fantastic keyboard control system to quickly move through lessons.

 Compared to the web version, one may sometimes find the Busuu app a little loopy as there are repetitions of things (only minor).

-Under the paid subscriptions, you get a unique chance to download the lessons and use the resources whenever they are required.
+Under the paid subscriptions, you get a unique chance to download the lessons and use the resources whenever required.

 How does it work?

 First, visit the Busuu website, download the app, and create a free account.
 Besides the desktop version, it’s available for Android and iOS devices.

 After registration, setting up your account is effortless.